 We have a wonderful school library.
 Classes are timetabled to visit at least once a week.
 Year 1 students may take out one book each week, Year 2, 3 & 4 students may take 2 books, and Year 5 – 8 students may take out 3 books.
 Books may be issued for a fortnight.
 All students need to bring their library bags to transport books home.

-If clothes are left around the school they will be placed on the rack beside the sports shed.
-We do have student monitors that try to locate the owners.
-Please clearly mark all of your child’s clothing so it can be returned to them.
+If clothes are left around the school they will be placed on the rack which is located at the back of the admin block.
+Please clearly mark all of your child’s clothing and shoes so it can be returned to them.
 Unclaimed clothing will be donated to a charity at the end of each term.

-Please find an administration of medication form in the enrolment pack.
 It is occasionally necessary for a student to take medication during school hours.
 Only prescription medicine in the name of the child will be given at school.
-All medication doses need to be handed into the school office with a medication form.
+All medication doses need to be handed into the school office.

 MEET AND GREET NIGHT